Ride dividend stocks for a regular return

 Cigarette companies may not be in favor, but they pay a healthy dividend, making them attractive to those who want to get a good payout on their investment.
-According to Harry Domash, publisher of the DividendDetective.com, a website for dividend investors, cigarette stocks are paying dividend yields of 6 percent to 7 percent and have little risk of being cut.
+According to Harry Domash, publisher of the DividendDetective.com, a website for dividend investors, cigarette stocks are paying dividend yields of 3.5 percent to 10 percent with an average of 5 percent to 6 percent and have little risk of being cut.

 Master limited partnerships in the energy sector, Domash says, also pay out a high dividend and have little risk.
 They trade on the stock market but get the tax advantages of limited partnerships.
-Domash says most of them own natural gas pipelines and pay a dividend yield of 6 percent or 7 percent of earnings.
-While natural gas prices are falling, usage is increasing, hence increasing volumes processed and transported.
+Domash says most of them own natural gas pipelines and pay a dividend yield of 4 percent to 9 percent of earnings, with most in the 5.5 percent to 7.5 percent range.
+While natural gas prices have stabilized and are cheap, usage is increasing, hence increasing volumes processed and transported.

 If a dividend yield of 6 percent to 7 percent isn't high enough for you, there are some industries that have dividend rates in the double-digit range.
-Take mortgage-related real estate investment trusts, or REITS.
+Take mortgage-related real estate investment trusts, or REITs.
 These are companies that invest in mortgages insured by Freddie Mac and Fannie Mae, the government-backed mortgage companies.
-Domash says mortgage-related REITS typically pay a 15 percent to 20 percent yield, although they operate in a risky area of the market.
+Domash says mortgage-related REITs typically pay a 12 percent to 15 percent yield, although they operate in a risky area of the market.

 "The higher the risk business, the higher yield you'll get," he says.